-I'm sure that helped to give you a little more insight into the the nervous system - what actually happens when this vital system doesn't work correctly.
+If you've been out of school for awhile, I sure hope this little explanation helped to refresh your memory a little about the the nervous system - what actually happens when this vital system doesn't work correctly.
 When it's healthy, it performs excellently.
-The damage from multiple sclerosis causes so many things to go wrong.
+The damage from multiple sclerosis can cause so many things to go wrong.

-Each person can have a completely different set of symptoms.
+Each person can develop a completely different set of symptoms.
+From the first time they begin to experience them and throughout the course of the disease as it progresses.
 There are some symptoms that are very common to most people with MS. And there are some that only a few with MS will have.

-It just depends on where the lesions are located in the brain.
-The location determines what type of symptoms you might have, but also the degree of disability you might also experience.
-If researchers could tell exactly what will happen, then the mystery of MS would be solved.
+It all depends on where the lesions are located in the brain.
+The location determines not only what type of symptoms you might have, where in your body you have them, but also the degree of disability you might also experience.
+If researchers could tell exactly what will happen and why it happens, then the mystery of MS would soon be solved.

-Unfortunately, they still can't.
+Unfortunately, though they are getting closer, they still can't solve the mystery of multiple sclerosis.
 When studies finally reveal what happens, this will be a huge step in the treatment and elimination of this debilitating disease.
 I say go for it, guys!
 MSers are waiting for a cure.